particle-iot/docs/src/content/reference/developer-tools/jtag.md

 This is an excellent option if your contract manufacturer will be programming your devices as they will likely be able to use the .hex files and a SWD/JTAG programmer to easily reprogram your devices.
 This can be done with the standard JTAG programmer software and does not require the Particle toolchains or Particle CLI be installed.

+## Chip Erase

+Depending on the device, the behavior of chip erase of the internal flash from SWD/JTAG is very different:

+- Boron, B Series SoM, Tracker SoM (Gen 3, nRF52840): Chip erase is safe and fast.
+You will not lose data.
+You can also copy the entire internal flash from one device (of the same type) to another.

+- P1, Photon, E Series, Electron (Gen 2, STM32F205): Chip erase is not recommended.
+You will lose all device settings including EEPROM settings, the prefix for the Photon/P1 Wi-Fi network printed on the box, and device keys.
+The device will not be able to connect to the cloud until the keys are updated in the cloud after chip erase.

+- P2, Photon 2 (RTL8721): **Do not chip erase the RTL872x under any circumstances!** Also do not flash anything to address 0 (prebootloader-mbr).
+The prebootloader-mbr is factory configured for your specific device with the private keys necessary for secure boot.
+If you erase or overwrite this portion of the flash you will not be able to program or use the device again.

 ## Particle Debugger with OpenOCD (via Particle Workbench)

 Installing [Particle Workbench](/getting-started/developer-tools/workbench/) installs a copy of OpenOCD ("on-chip-Debugger") which works well with the Particle Debugger as well as the ST-LINK/v2 and clones on both Gen 2 and Gen 3.
 It does not require updating the Particle Debugger firmware.